 This cross combines the elegant phenotypic of the Appaloosa with its leopard-spotted coloring.

-The resulting cross is typically capable of excelling at endurance riding as well as other disciplines done by either breed, including ranch labor and several horse show disciplines, as both breeds are renowned for endurance and intelligence.
+The resulting cross is typically capable of excelling at endurance riding and other disciplines done by either breed, including ranch labor and several horse show disciplines, as both breeds are renowned for endurance and intelligence.

 Due to the Appaloosa breed still having an open stud book for horses of Arabian heritage, many Arappaloosas can also be registered with the Arabian Horse Association as half-Arabians if they have one purebred Arabian parent.